 Marriages do not always begin with exchanging “I do’s.”
 In Texas, you can get married informally in a process known as a common-law marriage.
-This is a completely legal way for you to get married to find yourself in the same position as persons who got married the traditional way with exchanging vows.
+This is a completely legal way for you to get married to find yourself in the same position as persons who got married the traditional way by exchanging vows.
 There would be no marriage ceremony or license that a local government official signs.
 However, these folks would be married just like anyone else who has a marriage license and did a traditional ceremony.

 The tricky part regarding common law marriage is that you can be common law married without realizing it.
 I imagine that many people who did enter into common-law marriages did so with the plan, but I can see many more people living in a common-law marriage and not realizing it.
 The implications of being married when you don't even know it is pretty significant.
 There is a huge difference between living with someone and living with your spouse.
 It may not feel like there is a significant difference between the two, but the law certainly does treat both kinds of relationships differently.

 In today's blog post, we're going to talk about.
-Still, I believe to be the most important issues regarding common law marriage regarding a normal citizen like yourself who may find yourself questioning whether or not they are in a common-law marriage situation.
+Still, I believe to be the most important issue regarding common law marriage regarding a normal citizen like yourself who may find yourself questioning whether or not they are in a common-law marriage situation.
 As with anything in the world of family law, certain characteristics and requirements must be in place to fulfill the obligations of being in a common-law marriage.
 To begin the blog post today, we're going to walk through what three characteristics must be in place for you to be in a valid, common law marriage.

 How can you tell if you are in a common-law marriage or a simple dating relationship?